Supporting Your Piano Pathway

 (2019, Oxford University Press)

-Assuming we respect the research, expertise and authority of Sahlberg and Doyle, as so many leading international organisations and educationalists do, then the strength of their impassioned plea will command our immediate and undivided attention.
+Assuming we respect the research, expertise and authority of Sahlberg and Doyle, as so many leading international organisations and educators do, then their passionate plea obviously deserves our attention.

-Amateur music qualifications can be useful for some players as occasional milestones, but their supposed value and recommended frequency have been grossly exaggerated in recent years, skewing the learning priorities of many, and profoundly impacting players’ sense of worth, confidence and potential.
+Amateur music qualifications can undoubtedly be useful as occasional milestones, but their supposed value and recommended frequency have been grossly exaggerated in recent years, skewing the learning priorities of many, and profoundly impacting players’ sense of worth, confidence, and potential.

-When Sahlberg and Doyle assert that there is no evidence to support the idea that such testing ‘has helped our children’s learning or their futures’, we can be sure their claim has academic veracity.
-And with so many of the world’s most acclaimed pianists originating from countries which largely avoid the British obsession with graded exams, we can hardly feign surprise.
+When Sahlberg and Doyle assert that there is no evidence to support the idea that such testing ‘has helped our children’s learning or their futures’, we can be sure their claim has been rigorously researched.

-But to be fair, these truths about standardised testing and benchmarked grading are so disruptive to the falsehoods we have collectively bred that some will inevitably and sincerely struggle to accept them.
+But these truths about standardised testing and benchmarked grading are so disruptive to the falsehoods we have collectively (and commercially) bred that some will sincerely struggle to accept them.

 In my article Putting the PLAY back into Playing the Piano, I have presented a positive manifesto for a more informed, engaged, and imaginative approach to piano education that aligns with Sahlberg and Doyle’s research, and which appropriates the seven properties of play proposed by Dr. Stuart Brown.

-The power of play will increasingly be invoked in education.
+The power of play is often invoked in education.
 Yes, we are still learning what this means in practice.
 But better to contribute to a brighter future than to remain stuck in a loop of boredom and regret.